Overview

 HypnoTube / remote

-Embedded WebView2 browser plays the URL.
-Gaze rules can still target rectangles overlaid on the video frame.
+An embedded browser plays the URL.
+Gaze rules still work against rectangles drawn over the frame.

 First time using webcam triggers?

-Webcam tracking needs a one-time consent and calibration in the Lab tab before any gaze or blink rule can fire.
-Walk through the Webcam & Gaze Tracking guide first.
+Camera consent and a one-time calibration have to happen before any gaze or blink rule can fire.
+Both are free and both are right there in the Deeper tab's Webcam Setup card.
+Walk through the Webcam & Gaze Tracking guide if you want the detail first.

 The Editor